Bisi Alimi

-Adebisi Ademola Alimi (born 17 January 1975), known as Bisi Alimi, is a British-Nigerian gay rights activist, public speaker, blog writer and HIV/LGBT advocate who gained international attention when he became the first Nigerian to come out on television.
+Adebisi Ademola Alimi (born 17 January 1975), known as Bisi Alimi, is a British-Nigerian gay rights activist, public speaker, blog writer, filmmaker and HIV/LGBT advocate who gained international attention when he became the first Nigerian to come out on television.

 Early life and education

 Alimi was born and raised in Lagos.
 Bisi graduated from Eko Boys' High School in 1993.
 He has a Bachelor of Arts in theatre from University of Lagos.
 During his university education, the university's magazine outed him as a gay man.
 Prior to the magazine outing, Bisi had experienced much discrimination within the campus, including facing a disciplinary committee on the accusation of his gay status.
 Although he did graduate, he was almost denied his certificate as it was believed that his morals were unacceptable for an alumnus of the university.

 He was admitted at Birkbeck College, University of London in 2011, where he earned his master's degree in Global Governance and Public Policy.

 In 2019, he was offered the John Stopford Scholarship to study Masters in Executive Coaching at Meyler Campbell Coaching School.